SAMtoBAM/PAQman/README.md

 -l --longreads    Long reads used for assembly in fastq or fasta format  (*.fa / *.fasta / *.fna / *.fastq / *.fq) and can be gzipped (*.gz)

 Optional parameters:
--x --platform     Long-read technology.
-Choose between 'ont' or 'pacbio' (default: ont) -1 --pair1        Paired end illumina reads; first pair.
+-x --platform     Long-read technology to determine mapping mapping parameters.
+Choose between 'ont' or 'pacbio-hifi' or 'pacbio-clr' (default: ont)
+-1 --pair1        Paired end illumina reads; first pair.
 Used by Merqury, CRAQ and coverage analysis -2 --pair2        Paired end illumina reads; second pair.
 Used by Merqury, CRAQ and coverage analysis -b --buscodb      Name of BUSCO database to be used (default: eukaryota)